rgardner/dancingtogether/README.md

 - main: Django app for site index and management commands
 - manage.py: Program for running management commands
 - radio: Django app for listening to music
-- scripts: small scripts for developers
+- tools/scripts: small scripts for developers
 - static: Contains the site's css and js files
 - templates: common templates for the entire project
   + base.html: the base template for every page